Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage 0.
-In this stage, cancer is only in the layer of cells lining your oral cavity or oropharynx.
+The cancer is only in the layer of cells lining your oral cavity or oropharynx.
 The cancer is very tiny.
 It has not spread or gone deeper.
 Cancer at this stage is also called carcinoma in situ.
-You might hear the terms Tis, N0, or M0 used to describe a stage 0 tumor.
-Treatment may include surgery, radiation, or a combination of both.
+The terms Tis, N0, or M0 may be used to describe a stage 0 tumor.

 Stage II.
-In this stage, the cancer is between 2 and 4 cm (about 1.5 inches) in size.
+The cancer is between 2 and 4 cm (about 1.5 inches) in size.
 The cancer has not spread to the lymph nodes or other places in your body.
-The chance of survival is very good at this stage.
-You may hear your doctor use these the terms T2, N0, and M0 to describe a stage II tumor.
-Treatment may include surgery, radiation, or a combination of both.
+The terms T2, N0, and M0 may be used to describe a stage II tumor.

 Stage III.
-In this stage, the tumor is larger than 4 cm (about 2 inches) and has not spread to the lymph nodes or to other places in your body.
-Or the cancer is any size and has spread to nearby lymph nodes, but not to other places in your body.
-You may hear several TNM terms to describe a stage III tumor: T3, N0, M0; T1, N1, M0; T2, N1, M0; and T3, N1, M0.
-Surgery or radiation or both are likely.
-Chemotherapy may be suggested to destroy any cancer that has spread, and other options include targeted treatments which target specific cancer cells in oral cancer called epidermal growth factor receptor (EGFR).
-The drug cetuximab specifically targets EGFR cells.
+The tumor is larger than 4 cm (about 2 inches).
+It has not spread to the lymph nodes or to other places in your body.
+Or the cancer is any size and has spread to one nearby lymph node, which is 3 cm or less across.
+It has not spread to other places in your body.
+These terms in sets of 3 may be used to describe a stage III tumor: T3, N0, M0; T1, N1, M0; T2, N1, M0; or T3, N1, M0.

 Stage IV.
-In this stage, the tumor can be any size, but the cancer has spread to the lymph nodes or other parts of your body.
-You may hear a TNM description that includes any T number (1 to 4), any N number (0 to 3), and either M0 or M1.
-Surgery to remove the tumor is likely.
-You may also have radiation or chemotherapy, targeted treatments, or a combination.
+The tumor can be any size.
+The cancer has spread to the lymph nodes or other parts of your body.
+This stage of cancer may be described with any T number (1 to 4), any N number (0 to 3), and either M0 or M1.

 Recurrent.
-Recurrent cancer is cancer that has come back after it was treated.
+This is cancer that has come back after it was treated.
 When cancer occurs again, the staging process is also begun again.
-You'll probably have tests similar to those you had the first time to determine the extent of the cancer.
+You'll probably have tests similar to those you had the first time to determine the current stage of the cancer.